 Want to participate in next year's campaign?
 It's never too early to learn more.

 One of the most devastating consequences of homelessness is the impact it can have on a child’s education.
 Frequent school transfers and the stigma associated with living in a shelter add up to great hardship for these children.
 If not for Operation Backpack, many of these children would begin the school year with another disadvantage: unlike their classmates, they would enter the classroom with no backpack and few, if any, school supplies.
 So on day one, these kids would be identified as “disadvantaged” or worse “shelter kids” setting the stage for their entire school year.

 But the New York City community and beyond has the opportunity to change this story.
 Indeed, the success of Operation Backpack relies 100% on support from the community in the form of financial gifts and sponsorship, donations of product and services and spreading the word about the campaign.
-Last year, thanks to the generosity of thousands of people who live and work in New York City or care about the city, we were able to give every student living in a homeless or domestic violence shelter who needed one, a new, full, grade-specific backpack.
-We anticipate needing approximately 20,000 backpacks this year and hope you’ll help.
-See below the many ways you can get involved.
+This year, thanks to the generosity of thousands of people who live and work in New York City or care about the city, we were able to give every student living in a homeless or domestic violence shelter who needed one, a new, full, grade-specific backpack.

 Click here to meet one young man who benefited from Operation Backpack and now gives back to the effort.
 Didi lived with his mother in our shelter on the Upper West Side.
 Now a rising senior in high school, Didi and his mom are settled in an apartment of their own but Didi still comes back to volunteer when school is out, and is a role model for the children currently with us.